play-hanabi/hanabi-client/README.md

-# hanabi-client
+# Hanabi Client
-An Elm client for Hanabi
+An Elm client for Hanabi.